mustafatoroman/VSTS-DevOps-Labs/selenium/readme.md

    ![](images/configure_deploymentgroup.png)

-1. When prompt -**Enter User account to use for the service (press enter for NT AUTHORITY\SYSTEM) >** is displayed, hit **Enter** to configure the service to run under **NT AUTHORITY\SYSTEM** account.
+1. When prompted -**Enter User account to use for the service (press enter for NT AUTHORITY\SYSTEM) >** is displayed, hit **Enter** to configure the service to run under **NT AUTHORITY\SYSTEM** account.

    ![](images/userserviceaccount-dg.png)

-1. Refresh your VSTS Deployment Groups page, click the created Deployment Group and you will notice the online status, health status and the associated tags of the VM.
+1. Refresh your VSTS Deployment Groups page, click the created Deployment Group and we will notice the online status, health status and the associated tags of the VM.

    ![](images/configure_deploymentgroup2.png)

 ## Exercise 3: Configure agent on the VM

-Let us configure a ***private*** agent on this VM, since Selenium requires the agent to be run in **interactive** mode to execute the UI tests.
+Let us configure a ***private*** agent on this VM, as Selenium requires the agent to run in **interactive** mode to execute the UI tests.

 1. Go to the VM and open the folder **C:\VSTSwinAgent**.